Role of Body Fat

 Body Mass Index (BMI)

-How to determine your body mass index:
+How to determine BMI

 - Divide your weight in pounds by your height in inches.